kritanjalijain/ML_from_Scratch/Log.md

 ## Day 12 : September 12, 2020

 **Today's Progress** :
-   * Regularization to help ameliorate models from overfitting the training data.(Since machine learning models need to generalize well to new examples that the model has not seen in practice.)
+   * Using MATLAB's Classification Learner app to train models of logistic regression to make predictions.

 **Thoughts** :